 Deleted Scenes From Disney Movies That Would Have Changed The Whole Story

-Disney's animated movies go through a lot of changes during development, and sometimes they become entirely different films than the ones that animators set out to make.
-Taking out or reworking a single scene can completely change the film's story.
-Here are some of Disney's deleted scenes that would have made for very different films if they’d been left in the movies.
+Disney’s animated movies go through a lot of changes during development, and sometimes they become entirely different films than the ones that animators set out to make.
+Taking out or reworking a single scene can completely change the film’s story.

 “Frozen” – Evil Elsa